 Click Here to search availability and rates.

-The best way to explore Milos beaches and the island is to rent a scooter, quad bike or a car for the day and make your way around Milos Island at your own pace.
+The best way to explore Milos Island is to rent a scooter, quad bike, or car and make your way around the island at your own pace.

-Public buses are another option of getting around Milos but the majority of them only operate in the city and not to the beaches.
+Public buses are another option for getting around Milos but the majority of them only operate in the city and not to the beaches.

 Scooter rental Milos: